Kailash Satyarthi's foundation launches anti-child trafficking drive in Bihar

 Our bicycle-borne activists shall be covering 10,000 villages, reaching out to 10 lakh people, with a view to galvanizing at least 2,000 young volunteers who would join the cause."
 Bihar has of late shown a rising trend with regard to incidence of child trafficking, he said.
 Being at the third spot, after Rajasthan and Karnataka, in 2017 when it had reported 395 cases, the state jumped to the top position a year later when it accounted for 539 instances of child trafficking.

 Hailing the launch of the 'Mukti Caravan' campaign, in Bihar, she said, "A lot of work has been done but a lot more remains to be done.
 Until we do not reduce poverty, illiteracy and unemployment among the parents, we cannot strike at the roots of the problem."
 State Legal Services Authority (SLSA) secretary Sunil Dutt Mishra said, "We wish to create an efficient system based on better coordination between SCPCR, SLSA, NGOs and police for eradication of child labour.
 We hope Mukti Caravan will be an important milestone in this direction."
 Others, who took part in the webinar were Congress MLA Shakeel Ahmed Khan and JD(U)'s Ranju Geeta, who represent constituencies in Katihar and Sitamarhi districts respectively, which are among the 10 identified for the campaign in the state.
-Besides, it was also attended by Vyas ji, Chairperson of the State Disaster Management Authority and Bachpan Bachao Andolans Executive Director Dhananjay Tingal.
+Besides, it was also attended by Vyas ji, the chairperson of the State Disaster Management Authority and Dhananjay Tingal, the executive director of Bachpan Bachao Andolan (Save Childhood Movement started by Satyarthi).
+PTI NAC RMS RMS RMS

 ALSO READ